What does fact checked mean?

 Although modified therapeutic diets carry little risk if followed properly, self-modified diets, such as those that encourage eliminating carbohydrates and significantly increasing protein or those that drastically limit your daily calorie intake, can be more risky.
 MayoClinic.com explains that diets high in protein can worsen liver or kidney problems and create nutrient deficiencies 4.
 Drastically limiting your calories can lead to unhealthy body image, anorexia and rebound weight gain.

 A modified diet requires strict compliance to remain beneficial.
 Although the rare treat most likely will not derail all of your progress, frequently cheating on the diet by sneaking an extra dollop of butter here or a handful of chips there can add up over time.
 Diets for those with food allergies or sensitivities require complete compliance and cheating can have dangerous consequences.
 If you are having a hard time following a modified diet, talk to your nutritionist for ways to comply without feeling deprived.

 Read ingredient and nutrition labels carefully while on a modified diet, keep a list of potential choices while dining out and look for key menu terms that may indicate an off-limits food.
-For example, if you are on a low-sodium diet, MayoClinic.com recommends keeping an eye out for terms that indicate a meal is high in salt, such as “pickled,” “broth” or “cured.”
-If you are on a reduced-calorie diet, keep in mind that a product labeled “low-fat” does not necessarily mean that it is also low in calories.
+For example, if you are on a low-sodium diet, MayoClinic.com recommends keeping an eye out for terms that indicate a meal is high in salt, such as:

 - “Nutrition Essentials for Nursing Practice”; Susan G. Dudek; 2007